shinyypig/matlab-in-vscode/README.md

 ## Settings

-- `matlabPath`: the path of matlab executable file, default is `matlab`
+- `matlabCMD`: the command to start the Matlab terminal, default is `matlab -nodesktop -nosplash`
-- `matlabArgs`: the code to run after starting the matlab, default is empty, you can add some code to set the default figure style, for example:
+- `matlabStartup`: the code to run after starting the matlab, default is empty, you can add some code to set the default figure style, for example:

     ```json
-    "matlab-in-vscode.matlabArgs": [
+    "matlab-in-vscode.matlabStartup": [
         "addpath(genpath('./'));",
         "set(groot, 'defaultLineLineWidth', 2);",
         "set(groot, 'DefaultLineMarkerSize', 8);",